Ecommerce in Germany

 Ecommerce customers in Germany

-Online fashion is the most popular product category in Germany, followed by consumer media and electronics.
-Especially in the categories ‘consumer electronics & computers’ and ‘media’ (books, music, movies, video games) German consumers are more keen on shopping online instead of shopping offline.
-According to a study from BITKOM, 65% of German citizens have shopped online during 2012, up from 53 percent in 2008.
-The current European average is 45 percent.
-In Germany, 85% of the people have access to the internet.
+PRODUCT CATEGORIES – Online fashion is the most popular product category in Germany, followed by consumer media and electronics.
+Especially in the categories ‘consumer electronics & computers’ and ‘media’ (books, music, movies, video games) German consumers are keener on shopping online instead of shopping offline.
+According to a study from RetailX, 85 percent of German citizens have shopped online during 2020.
+And 95 percent of the population has been online that year.

 Big online stores in Germany